kubernetes/test-infra/coverage/docs/design.md

 ## In post-submit workflow
 Post-submit workflow starts when a commit to the base branch happens, e.g. when a pull request is merged

-Tt runs code coverage and generates the following artifacts in a GCS bucket
+It runs code coverage and generates the following artifacts
   - xml file that stores file-level and package-level code coverage, formatted to be readable by TestGrid
   - code coverage profile, which is produced by "go test -coverprofile" and contains all block level code coverage data.
 The profile will be used later in presubmit workflow as a base for comparison